ulmekenkozybaeva/ulmekenkozybaeva/README.md

 * 🌍  I'm based in Uzbekistan
 * ✉️  You can contact me at [ulmekenkozybaeva2710@gmail.com](mailto:ulmekenkozybaeva2710@gmail.com)
-* 🧠  I'm learning React Js Hooks and Django.
+* 🧠  I'm learning React Js Hooks and Django, DRF.

 ### Skills